koka-lang/koka/readme.md

 * The core of Koka consists of a small set of well-studied language features, like first-class functions, a polymorphic type- and effect system, algebraic data types, and effect handlers.
-Each of these is composable and avoid the addition of
-  "special" extensions by being as general as possible.
-  [Read more about the _minimal but general_ design][why-mingen]

 * Koka tracks the (side) _effects_ of every function in its type, where pure and effectful computations are distinguished.
 The precise effect typing gives Koka _rock-solid semantics_ backed by well-studied category theory, which makes Koka particularly easy to reason about for both humans and compilers.
-  [Read more about effect types][why-effects]

 * Effect handlers let you define advanced control abstractions, like exceptions, async/await, or probabilistic programs, as a user library in a typed and composable way.
-  [Read more about effect handlers][why-handlers]

-* Perceus is an advanced compilation method for reference counting.
+* [Perceus] is an advanced compilation method for reference counting.
-  This lets Koka compile directly to C code _without needing a garbage collector or runtime system_!
-This also gives Koka excellent performance in practice.
+  Together with evidence translation, this lets Koka compile directly to C code _without needing a garbage collector or runtime system_!
+This also gives Koka excellent performance in practice (see the [benchmarks](#benchmarks).
-  [Read more about Perceus reference counting][why-perceus]

 * Through Perceus, Koka can do reuse analysis and optimize functional-style programs to use in-place updates.
-  [Read more about reuse analysis][why-fbip]

 For more background information, see:

+* [Why Koka?][why]
 * The [Koka manual][kokabook] for a tour of the Koka language and its specification.
 * The [Library documentation][libraries].